ibm-cloud-docs/EventStreams/eventstreams161.md

 For more information about service-to-service bindings, see [Manage authorizations panel](https://cloud.ibm.com/iam/authorizations) and [Using authorizations to grant access between services](https://cloud.ibm.com/docs/iam?topic=iam-serviceauth).

-## Step 3 - enable mirroring
+## Step 3: enable mirroring
+{: #step3_enable}

-Raise a support ticket to request enablement of mirroring.
+Raise a [support ticket](/docs/get-support?topic=get-support-getting-customer-support#using-avatar) to request enablement of mirroring.

 Include the following information in the ticket:
 - CRN of both {{site.data.keyword.messagehub}} service instances.
 - Aliases that you want to use for each of the two instances.
 Each service instance has an alias configured by the user when enabling mirroring.
 The aliases will appear in topic names.
 We recommend choosing short and descriptive names.
 For example "us-south" and "us-east".
 - The desired direction for mirroring.